Note: Organizations and Workspaces are available only on the Team plan and above.

 Shared Workspace

-- View flows: All workspace members
+- View workflows: All workspace members

-- Edit flows: All workspace members
+- Edit workflows: All workspace members

-- Run flows: All workspace members
+- Run workflows: All workspace members

-- Delete flows: All workspace members
+- Delete workflows: All workspace members

 - Manage members: Workspace admins